-Peer feedbackAlso known as: stars and wishes, TAG feedback, peer to peer feedback, student to student feedback
+Peer feedbackAlso known as: stars and wishes, TAG feedback, I noticed/I wondered

 How to use with ICT